gavinsawyer/ngx-firebase-web-authn/libs/functions/README.md

 See the demo online at https://ngx-firebase-web-authn.web.app.

-This package contains a Firebase Function used to facilitate registering, authenticating, reauthenticating WebAuthn passkeys, and clearing challenges if the user cancels the process.
+This package contains a Firebase Function used to facilitate registering, authenticating, reauthenticating WebAuthn passkeys, and clearing data if the user cancels the process or unlinks a passkey.

 Public keys are stored in the `ngxFirebaseWebAuthnUsers` collection in Firestore.
 Setup doesn't require you to modify any Firestore rules.
 Your app should use a separate `users`/`profiles` collection to store user information.
 ### Deployment